Reckziegel/invariance/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="90%" height="80%" />

-For “invariant” time-series, the shape of the ellipsoid present a circular format, like the example above.
+For “invariant” time-series the shape of the ellipsoid shows a circular format, like in the example above.

-To see if a distribution shows any evidence of changing behavior due to passage of time use `ks_test`:
+To test if a distribution shows any evidence of changing behavior due to passage of time use `ks_test`:

 ``` r